5/8/2025

 Conference Call Operator

 Please stand by for our next question.
-Our next question comes from the line of Julian Dumoulin-Smith with Jeffreys.
-Your line is open.
+Our next question comes from the line of Julian Dumoulin-Smith.
+With Jeffrey, your line is open.

 speaker

 Hey, good morning.
-This is Hannah Velazquez on for Julian.
+This is Hannah Velasquez on for Julian.
 Thank you for taking the question and squeezing me in.
 Good morning.
-On the note about a couple of 100 million of additional working capital need, can you just confirm that that's specific to 2025 or do you see that extending into 2026?
-And then as a related point, when or could you speak directionally to when you expect to inflect back to positive free cash flow generation?
+Good morning.
+On the note about the couple of 100 million of additional working capital need, can you just confirm that that's specific to 2025, or do you see that extending into 2026?
+And then as a related point, When, or could you speak directionally to when you expect to influx back to positive free cash flow generation?

 speaker